-- 1. The Leo Benevolent Association (LBA) provides priest retirement benefits for priests' service prior to July 1, 2010.
-All parishes will make a contribution to the plan each month.
-The LBA will invoice each parish based upon the number of contributing units and adjusted by the Economic Buying Index (EBI). - 2.
-The full benefit from the LBA at normal retirement is \$1,500 per month, as of 1/1/2022.
+The Leo Benevolent Association (LBA) provides priest retirement benefits for priests' service prior to July 1, 2010.
+All parishes will contribute to the plan each month.
+The LBA will invoice each parish based upon the number of contributing units and adjusted by the Economic Buying Index (EBI).
+This money is used to provide for unfunded past service for some of the older priests.
+This will be collected directly by the LBA.
+Contact: Ministry Formation Department, Diocese of Green Bay, PO Box 23825, Green Bay, WI 54305-3825 or call 920-272-8189.

+The full benefit from the LBA at normal retirement is 1,622.50 per month, as of 1/1/2024.
 A qualifying active priest, at age 70, may request this benefit.